jawwada/Chatbot-Application/README.md

 ## Intent Classification
 This project is a showcase for end-to-end machine learning development process.
-I built a Deep NN NLP model of decent performance (97.5% accuracy on test data in some tests), docker-based Flask web server, enabling request handling and server interaction and put in practise AI engineering at a different levels of maturity.
+It has a deep neural networks based nlp model(97.5% accuracy on test data in some tests), docker-based Flask web server, enabling request handling and server interaction and put in practise AI engineering at a different levels of maturity.
 I tried to explain the process in the notebooks, and I believe from there on one can see how the missing pieces will fit in.